 PERFORMANCE MEASURE ACTUAL PERFORMANCE Complete preparation/full reviews and interim reviews of resource management policies, plans and strategies: Regional Policy Statement: Commence full review in 2019/2020 as part of the development of a combined natural resource management plan.
 The Regional Policy Statement for Taranaki (RPS) was made operative in January 2010.
 An interim review of the RPS has been completed, involving the preparation and targeted consultation of an Interim Review Report in 2017.
 Regional Coastal Plan: Full review continued in 2018/2019 and will form part of the development of a combined natural resource management plan.
 The review is ongoing.
 A Proposed Coastal Plan and Section 32 evaluation report have been prepared.
-They were publicly notified on 24 February.
+They were publicly notified on 24 February 2018.
 The Schedule 1 Plan review process has commenced with the deadline for submissions being 27 April 2018.
 61 submissions were received and a summary of submissions report prepared and publicly notified.
 Further submissions were called for and 24 further submissions were received.
-A draft Officers report and revised Plan have been completed for pre-hearing consultation.
+A draft Officers report and revised Plan have been completed and adopted at the Policy and Planning meeting of 9 October 2018 to inform pre-hearing consultation.
+Pre-hearing meetings and consultation are ongoing.
 Regional Air Quality Plan: Commence full review in 2021/2022 as part of the development of a combined natural resource management plan.
 The review of the Regional Air Quality Plan for Taranaki was completed and made operative on 25 July 2011.
 Draft interim review report of the efficiency and effectiveness of that Plan has been completed with the report adopted at the Policy and Planning meeting of 24 April 2018.

-Regional Fresh Water and Land Plan: Full review continued in 2017/2018 and will form part of the development of a combined natural resource management plan.
+PERFORMANCE MEASURE ACTUAL PERFORMANCE Regional Fresh Water and Land Plan: Full review continued in 2017/2018 and will form part of the development of a combined natural resource management plan.
 The review of the freshwater and land plans is ongoing.
-Preliminary consultation has commenced, including targeted consultation, on a combined Draft Freshwater and Land Plan.
-Preparation of the Draft Section 32 Evaluation Report has also commenced, which has been informed by further work and studies, including a review of limits for environmental flows and the setting of draft regional targets for swimmability, and the effectiveness of riparian management.
-Consultants report on environmental flows have been received.
+Preliminary consultation is ongoing, including the addressing of feedback received from targeted consultation on a combined Draft Freshwater and Land Plan.
+Preparation of the Draft Section 32 Evaluation Report has also commenced, which has been informed by further work and studies, including a review of limits for environmental flows and the effectiveness of riparian management.
+Progressive Implementation Programme and regional swimmability targets reviewed and adopted at the Policy and Planning Committee meeting of 20 November 2018.
+A consultant's report on environmental flows has been received.